aelassas/wexflow/src/net/Wexflow.Core/docs/README.md

 ### Example using `Run`

-If you don't need async functionality, you can use the synchronous `Run` method instead.
+If you don't need `async/await` functionality, you can use the synchronous `Run` method instead.
 Here's how the same task would look using `Run`:

 ```cs
 using System.Xml.Linq;